Travel advisories, closed airports, empty skies: How Middle East air disruptions might affect your plans

 Qatar Airways flights to and from Doha’s Hamad International Airport remain suspended due to the closure of Qatari airspace.

-Prices of flights between Asia and Europe has shot up as a result of the closures, Reuters reports, with airline websites showing tickets on many of the busiest routes booked out for days.
+Prices of flights between Asia and Europe have shot up as a result of the closures, Reuters reports.

 There are two ways for carriers offering nonstop Asia-Europe flights to bypass the closed Middle Eastern airspace.
 They can fly north via the Caucasus then over Afghanistan, or south via Egypt then over Saudi Arabia and Oman.